 This is probably the longest Blog I have written in a long time, and I could go on and on, but I don’t need to.
 You remember it all, because you experienced it all with me.
 I am so grateful for you and how brave you have been your whole life, but especially these last 3 years.
 You are moving toward adulthood quickly, and I couldn’t be more pleased with who you’ve become.

 Don’t ever forget your worth.
 You wrote about it here right after we moved into this house.
 You are beautiful inside and out, but way too hard on yourself.
 You get that honestly, but I hope you see me being kinder to myself and will follow suit.
-You have told me that “I’m your hero”, since you were 5, but what you may not know is, you are mine too.
+You have told me, “You’re my hero”, since you were five years old.
+I hope you know that you are mine too.